-Because 99% of all plants do not thrive in office environments, take a moment to peruse this list before heading down to the greenhouse.
+Keep your office environment alive and thriving by selecting the best low light plants and giving them proper care.
+Not all of us were born with green thumbs, however.
+Because we can’t all be plantfluencers, and because many plants do not thrive in office environments, take a moment to peruse this list before heading down to the greenhouse.

-Only plants that require low maintenance, can handle low light, and thrive in warm environments make good options in the workplace.
+Plants that require low maintenance, can handle low light, and thrive in warm environments make good options in the workplace.

 These iconic and fascinating little wonders don’t reach maturity until they’re at least ten years old, but you can start them from simple seed kits.